SVB PPP Update. View details

 SVB Relief

 SVB continues to engage with clients to understand what they need right now.
 Our priority in this unprecedented time is to listen to our clients’ needs, be flexible with our solutions and patient in our approach.
-We will work with clients that need additional support in the same way we always do on an individual basis.
+We will work with clients that need additional support in the same way we always do.

 SVB Debt Relief

-SVB’s venture debt relief initiative, launched on April 1, has enabled more than 1,000 startups to defer their principal payments on a combined $2.1 billion in funded debt for six months.
-The Premium Wine Division is enabling a majority of clients to defer principal payments for three or six months, and SVB Private Bank clients are given the option to defer mortgage payments for 90 days.
+SVB’s venture debt relief initiative in 2020 enabled more than 1,000 startups to defer their principal payments on a combined $2.1 billion in funded debt for six months.
+The Premium Wine Division enabled a majority of clients to defer principal payments for three or six months, and SVB Private Bank clients were given the option to defer mortgage payments for 90 days.

 Give

-SVB has committed $5.5 million to support local, regional and global COVID-19 relief activities focused on three areas: health, food security and shelter, and small business relief.
+SVB committed $10.5 million to support global COVID-19 relief activities focused on three areas: health, food security and shelter, and small business relief.

 Focused giving to address the greatest needs

-The COVID-19 Global Impact & Innovation Fund, in partnership with Founders Pledge, was established to identify and consolidate into a single fund high-impact organizations that are creating solutions to the pandemic crisis.
-The fund is currently focused on activities to help slow COVID-19's spread and provide immediate relief to those affected.
-Recipient organizations to date include Johns Hopkins Center for Health Security, Coalition for Epidemic Preparedness Innovations COVID-19 Vaccine, Give Directly COVID-19 International Emergency Relief, and Meals on Wheels COVID-19 Response Fund.
+The SVB COVID-19 Global Impact & Innovation Fund, in partnership with Founders Pledge, was established with $1MM to identify and consolidate into a single fund high-impact organizations that are creating solutions to the pandemic crisis.
+Recipient organizations included Johns Hopkins Center for Health Security, Coalition for Epidemic Preparedness Innovations COVID-19 Vaccine, Give Directly COVID-19 International Emergency Relief, and Meals on Wheels COVID-19 Response Fund.

-As part of our regional effort, SVB offices have supported many health, food security and shelter organizations around the world.
+As part of our enterprise-wide effort, SVB's regional offices have supported many health, food security and shelter organizations around the world.
+These are a few examples:

 All companies listed above are independent third parties and are not affiliated with SVB Financial Group.